 Are The Kids Alright?

-In terms of the bigger age gap, she said, “The hardest thing is the sleep and the independence I got used to as a mother, and now that’s all gone.
+“The hardest thing is the sleep and the independence I got used to as a mother, and now that’s all gone.
 But that’s really the only con.
 Having an older one is much easier because they understand and they need permanent supervision.”

 One And Done

 As women become more educated, wealthy and have access to better family planning services our birth rate is steadily declining.
 Whilst many people still make jokes about 2.7 children actually the birth rate in Australia is only around 1.8 these days.
 If it weren't for immigration our population would have been declining since the 1970's.
 Many more women are choosing to have none or one child and it's great that we are all better supported in our choices these days.

 Having less babies is actually one of the very best things for the planet in terms of climate change, so if you are feeling like one is enough for you, then go for it There are financial and career benefits of having fewer children, and some women experience difficult pregnancies or births that they would rather not have to go through again.
 Some women are older and simply run out of time, or experience infertility challenges at any age.

 Whatever you choose (or whatever the universe throws your way) you will get unsolicited advice!
 Do what works for you and enjoy your unique family.

 If You Want To Make God Laugh, Tell Him Your Plans